Route Provider element enables to define an alternative road network in GIS model plus to the default one defined by the GIS map.

 Routes are – Here you can choose how this route provider obtains the data on the route network.
 You can choose the routes to be Requested from OSM server (then you can choose the routing server), or use the option Loaded from PBF file to create a routing graph from a file on your hard drive.
 If you select the Straight lines option, the routes will be just drawn as straight lines on the GIS map.

-Routing method – [N/A if the Routes are: Straight lines] Choose here, if you want agents to take Shortest or Fastest routes in the network.
+Routing method – [Not available if the Routes are: Straight lines] Choose here, if you want agents to take Shortest or Fastest routes in the network.

-Road type – [N/A if the Routes are: Straight lines] Choose here the road network type: Road, Rail, Bike, or Foot.
+Road type – [Not available if the Routes are: Straight lines] Choose here the road network type: Road, Rail, Bike, or Foot.

 Use custom route provider – If you want to use a custom online route service, click here and an edit box labeled Custom route provider will appear.
 In this box, AnyLogic has provided sample code with comments.